andy-paine/mongodb-boshrelease/README.md

 ## Development

 This release uses [BPM](https://github.com/cloudfoundry/bpm-release) for process management.
 This means there is no need for control scripts or any pidfile handling.
 The `monit` file instead tracks a pidfile created and managed by BPM and the control script is replaced by the `bpm.yml` config file.
 See the [docs on migrating to BPM](https://bosh.io/docs/bpm/transitioning/) for a more detailed description of what each file does.

+### Building

+To build the release, you will need to sync the blobs from S3.
+Ensure you have valid AWS credentials in your environment for the `smarsh-bosh-release-blobs` bucket then run `bosh sync-blobs`.
+After syncing the blobs you can run `bosh create-release --force` to build a new release.
+> Note: This will build a dev release which should **not** be used in production.
+Final releases are continuously built from master and published to the `smarsh-bosh-releases` S3 bucket.

 ### Templating